BaoNguyen95/2NB-Game-Store/README.md

 ### 2. Back-end
 - The source code was developed by `Nodejs, MongoDB, Socket.io`
 - Using Heroku to deploy the backend and mLab for the database

+- Start date: 11/2019
+- No more developmant